franzhcs/FFCircularProgressView/README.md

 Follow me on Twitter: [@elbryanlos](https://twitter.com/elbryanlos)

-## Android version
+## Android

 Are you using Android?
 No problem!
-A couple of folks ported it for Android and you can get it [here](https://github.com/torryharris/TH-ProgressButton).
+A couple of folks ported this progress view to Android and you can get it [here](https://github.com/torryharris/TH-ProgressButton).

+Thank you guys!